matgrand/tcv_eq/ideas.md

   encoding
 - in dataset preparation, add a cloud of points around the LCFS
 - create an animation on a single shot
-- test training in sequence + seq optimized net arch like RNN, LSTM, Transf, Mamba.
+- test training in sequence + seq optimized net arch like RNN, LSTM, Transf, Mamba. (also useful for project with Rigoni)
 - test with [%] error loss